gbilder/owl-netdata/README.md

 copy resulting `cm160` to `/usr/local/lib`

-TODO: autostart driver on boot
+TODO: autostart driver on boot and keep running

 start driver

 `/usr/local/bin/cm160`

-this will peridociay update the file `/tmp/eagle-owl-live.txt`
+this will periodically update the file `/tmp/eagle-owl-live.txt`

 ## Install the two netdata files and turn on in config